rsponholtz/Hana-Test-Deploy/ISSUE_TEMPLATE.md

 repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.

-If you suspect your issue is a bug, please edit your issue rosswashere to include the BUG REPORT INFORMATION shown below.
+If you suspect your issue is a bug, please edit your issue description to include the BUG REPORT INFORMATION shown below.
 If you fail to provide this information within 7 days, we cannot debug your issue and will close it.
 We will, however, reopen it if you later provide the information.